Board of directors

 Most people know Ric Bretschneider because he spent 17 years at Microsoft helping make PowerPoint into the business communications juggernaut it is today.
 He’s a technologist, trouble maker, and problem solver whose interests outstretch his available time by a significant magnitude.
 Professionally he splits his time between attempting to raise the quality of business communications, particularly presenting, and a love of software design and development.
 Visit Ric’s website.

-Director and webmaster
+Director and web developer

 From chemist to artist to designer, Stephy used to be a total Adobe snob until she was thrust into the world of presentation design.
 Ever since, she’s been passionately evangelizing the field in an attempt to elevate our industry as high as its other design counterparts.
 Stephy is also a web designer and believes that “user experience” isn’t limited to the internet and its principles apply just as strongly to a presentation.
 She loves PowerPoint almost as much as her kids.
 Visit Stephy’s website.